abhi9720/querycraft-ai/README.md

 ## 🤝 Contributing

 This is an open-source project, and we welcome contributions from the community!
 Whether it\'s a bug fix, a new feature, or improved documentation, your help is valued.
-Please see our `CONTRIBUTING.md` file for guidelines.